 If you own a business or are an employee of one, then you probably have a profile on LinkedIn.
 I like to think of LinkedIn as the Facebook of business, recruiting, marketing, networking and so much more.

 If you’ve dabbled in social media or digital marketing before, you may have even used LinkedIn as one of your tools.
-You’ve probably heard all about the importance of using Instagram, Facebook and Twitter as part of your lead generation strategy, but LinkedIn is a huge contributor you don’t want to miss!
+You’ve probably heard all about the importance of using Instagram, Facebook, and Twitter as part of your lead generation strategy, but LinkedIn is a huge contributor you don’t want to miss!
 So good that studies have shown that 80% of B2B leads come from LinkedIn.
+Are you using LinkedIn to generate leads?

 LinkedIn is also an effective way to search for and publish content.
 94% of marketers in the B2B industry used LinkedIn to distribute content.

-How LinkedIn differs from other social media sites
+Generating Leads on LinkedIn and how it differs from other social media sites

 While Instagram and Facebook are fun ways to see photos, videos and keep in touch with friends and family, the average LinkedIn user is on the site specifically for more professional-geared content.
 They are probably looking for ways to grow their business, so if you provide them with high-quality content, they are easy to convert!